-Construction activities also have potential to impact threatened and endangered species primarily during right-ofway clearing and construction.
-Work conducted in streams, adjacent riparian corridors and forested areas can impact species directly or indirectly through habitat modification and fragmentation.
-Indiana is within the range of the Indiana bat (Myotis sodalis) and northern long-eared bat (Myotis septentrionalis), both of which are federally-listed species.
+Construction activities also have the potential to impact threatened and endangered species, primarily during rightof-way clearing and construction.
+Work conducted in streams, adjacent riparian corridors, and forested areas can impact species directly or indirectly through habitat modification and fragmentation.
+Indiana is within the range of the Indiana bat (Myotis sodalis), northern long-eared bat (Myotis septentrionalis), and gray bat (Myotis grisescens), which are all federally-listed species.
 Right-of-way clearing needs to take into account summer roost habitat for bats, which primarily consists of large diameter trees with loose and peeling bark.
 Tree clearing will be limited to times of the year when bats do not use these roost trees.
 The gray bat is also an endangered species that generally lives within caves year-round.
 They are found in caves in limestone karst areas of Southern Indiana in or near the project area.

 All alternatives cross multiple streams.
-Stream crossings and construction in and around streams have the potential to impact federal and state listed aquatic species, such as the Fanshell pearly mussel (Cyprogenia stegaria).
+Stream crossings and construction in and around streams have the potential to impact federal and state listed aquatic species, such as mollusks.
 Direct disturbance at the construction site and downstream habitat disruption from sediments can result from in-stream work.

-All construction activities with the potential to affect the Indiana bat, northern long-eared bat, gray bat, fanshell pearly mussel and other aquatic species or their habitat will require coordination with the USFWS and IDNR.
+All construction activities with the potential to affect the Indiana bat, northern long-eared bat, gray bat, listed mollusks, and other aquatic species or their habitat will require coordination with the USFWS and IDNR.
 This could result in project-related commitments and mitigation.